1. SPRING FESTIVALS

 Spring is the perfect season to realise those new year resolution of keeping fit or losing weight, so why not start with a run?
 There are various types available, catering to the diverse needs of the runners.

 FOR AVID RUNNERS

-Meanwhile, fitness junkies may wish to challenge themselves by joining Oyama Tozen Mountain Climbing Marathon (大山登山マラソン), a grueling 9 km uphill run in Tanzawa Quasi-National Park.
+Meanwhile, fitness junkies can challenge themselves in the Oyama Tozen Mountain Climbing Marathon (大山登山マラソン), a gruelling 9 km uphill run in Tanzawa Quasi-National Park.

 7. VOLUNTEER IN RURAL JAPAN